aerore2021/Curve_Fitting_Application/REDME.md

 * The application mainly uses four algorithms for curve fitting (since I don't have sufficient time), which are Lagrange Interpolation, Newton's Divided Difference Interpolation, Cubic Spline Interpolation and Polynomial Least Squares Approximation.
 * For data input, you can input them singly inside the GUI, or use Data.csv, which you can find in the folder.
-* As for GUI, I simply use the Dear ImGui library, and sincerely didn't dive deeply into its implementations, thus the GUI I made is just too "concise". :)
+* As for GUI, I simply use the Dear ImGui library.
+Frankly, I didn't dive deeply into its implementations, thus the GUI I made is just too "concise". :)
-* For plotting part, ImPlot library is a great help, but also I didn't make it aesthetic enough in the GUI.

 ## How To Use